GarvitGupta001/next-js-aceternity-ui/README.md

 - **TypeScript Basics:**
   This was my first time using TypeScript.
 I got hands-on experience with type annotations, interfaces, and the benefits of type safety in React components.
 - **Component Libraries:**
-  I used components from Acertinity UI (or a similar UI library) to build a visually appealing interface and learned how to integrate third-party UI components.
+  I used components from Aceternity UI (or a similar UI library) to build a visually appealing interface and learned how to integrate third-party UI components.
 - **Frontend Focus:**
   The project is purely frontend, with no backend or API integration.